tthorntone/AdNauseam-Wiki/Dashboard:-Settings.md

 Unchecking this disable dynamic filtering, and the dynamic filtering pane in the popup UI will no longer be available.

-Advanced-user mode also enable filtering [behind-the-scene network requests](https://github.com/gorhill/uBlock/wiki/Behind-the-scene-network-requests).
+_Advanced user_ mode also enable filtering [behind-the-scene network requests](https://github.com/gorhill/uBlock/wiki/Behind-the-scene-network-requests).

 ##### Disable pre-fetching